mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

-#### Constructionist design heuristics

-Research on constructionism as an educational approach has increasingly centred on the design affordances of researcher-created toolkits and communities that facilitate personal understandings of knowledge  [@vossoughi_making_2016].

-Most relevant to the domain of this study are constructionist design principles articulated by Resnick and Rosenbaum [-@resnick_designing_2013] in the form of designing for tinkerability in terms of allowing immediate feedback and fluid experimentation and open experimentation.
-Resnick advocates for choosing black boxes carefully to abstract away complexity for the learner when it is not productive.
-This principle of simplifying the environment with an aim to allow learners can get started easily is given a metaphor of low floors.
-Other principles include high ceilings reflecting a need that projects are not limited in terms of complexity that can be achieved with effort and wide walls to represent the advantage of creations being able to create a diversity of genres of projects [@resnick_reflections_2005, @resnick_scratch:_2009].
+Early constructionist research by Papert and Turkle[-@papert_epistemological_1990] addresses on diversity in coding approaches to counter potentially alienating abstract approaches.
+The authors describe an alternative approach to the dominant formal, abstract style that "emphasizes control through structure and planning" [-@papert_epistemological_1990, p.134].
+This dominant approach can be characterised by the following: a top-down design process involving extensive planning prior to coding, explicit teaching of language principles and syntax, and coding from scratch rather than altering existing products.
+To counter this dominance, Papert and Turkle highlighted the value of a more concrete computing pedagogy, likening the process to bricolage, a craft-based approach where participants become very familiar with their tools and materials.
+Bricolage approaches involve an iterative process, proximity to the code, strong links between function and form, and maintaining close contact with a concrete sense of the outcomes, even at the expense of programming efficiency or neatness of code.

+Techniques which facilitated concrete approaches include the use of tangible physical and digital objects, particularly those which could be shared within communities.
 #### Microworlds as both toolset and pedagogy

 Laurillard [-@laurillard2020significance] describes constructionism as a distinctive pedagogy based on Papert’s vision of a publicly shareable project based a carefully scaffolded code environments (called microworlds), designed to foreground specific concepts.
 Microworlds can facilitate the exploration of diverse concepts [@rieber_microworlds_2004].
 Microworlds are simplified computer simulations or models that were conceived as controlled environments in which students can explore and experiment with maths or physics concepts in a concrete way [@harel_constructionism:_1991; @papert_mindstorms:_1980; @papert_childrens_1993].
 Guzdial [-@kong_providing_2022] continues the ethos of microworlds using a concept called of task specific programming language to limit the complexity of code  for the tasks or concept explorations compared to a complete programming language.

 However, the use of microworlds in traditional school settings is not unproblematic.
 Hoyles [-@hoyles_microworldsschoolworlds_1993] too there is a danger that the potential is 'trivialised' into a vehicle for instruction based processes aimed narrowed to teacher chosen curricular concepts.
 Papert [-@papert_turtles_2002, p.17] also cautions against an institutional dilution which can threaten their potential to retain qualities as "exploratory, playful, personally meaningful".

+#### Constructionist design heuristics

+Most relevant to the domain of this study are constructionist design principles articulated by Resnick and Rosenbaum [-@resnick_designing_2013] in the form of designing for tinkerability in terms of allowing immediate feedback and fluid experimentation and open experimentation.
+Resnick advocates for choosing black boxes carefully to abstract away complexity for the learner when it is not productive.
+This principle of simplifying the environment with an aim to allow learners can get started easily is given a metaphor of low floors.
+Other principles include high ceilings reflecting a need that projects are not limited in terms of complexity that can be achieved with effort and wide walls to represent the advantage of creations being able to create a diversity of genres of projects [@resnick_reflections_2005, @resnick_scratch:_2009].

 ##### Scratch as a more general toolset